dbbs-lab/cerebellar-models/docs/getting-started/getting-started.rst

 Introduction to BSB
 ~~~~~~~~~~~~~~~~~~~

+The :doc:`Brain Scaffold Builder <bsb:index>` (BSB) is a framework that provides tools and pipelines
+to reconstruct and simulate neural networks *in silico*.

-BSB consumes a configuration file that describes the process of building a neural circuit
+BSB consumes a model description or ``configuration`` that describes the process of building a
-from scratch.
-This includes the creation of its different sub-regions, the placement cells of the
+neural circuit from scratch.
+This includes the creation of its different sub-regions, the placement
-cells that compose it and the connections of these cells to form an network.
-BSB also propose
+of the different cells that compose it and the connections of these cells to form an network.
+BSB
-different simulators backends that allow for the simulation of the produced circuits.
-Hence, the
+implements also simulators backends that allow for the simulation of the produced circuits.
-configuration file can be extended to include simulation paradigms.
+Hence, the configuration can be extended to include simulation paradigms.
+Model configurations are
+stored as dictionaries, and usually loaded from ``yaml`` or ``json`` files.

 A modular configuration file to reconstruct cerebellar cortex circuit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~